 What’s not mentioned a lot, though, is a simple truth: in order to get to where we want to go, there are people behind us, people cheering on for us, or just simply giving us a push when we need it.
 People behind the scenes who make actresses look lovelier than normal, or directors who know which angle of the camera works best, or writers who make sure famous people say the right things.
 The “little” people.

-Strong people.
+The strong people.
 The ones who have the extra strength to cook for others, and make sure their loved ones are well-fed, stocked, clothed, rested.
 They pick up our slack, keep quiet when our tops fly, or say something we need to really hear.
 People whose names aren’t often known, but their presence is always needed, always felt.
 And their absence is felt even more.
-Continue reading “In Memoriam: Shirley Chan”→
+Continue reading “In Memoriam: Shirley Chan”

 #WishYouWereHere.
 Miss na miss ko na po kayo — araw-araw, tuwing nakikita ko ang mga apo ninyo.